 It also demonstrates how to check if your Facebook pixel is working, as well as how to troubleshoot any issues you may have using the Facebook Pixel Helper Chrome Extension Plugin.

 Once you have installed this pixel, you can then create multiple website custom audiences, using the one pixel.

-Why Do I Need To Install The New Facebook Pixel Code?
+Why Do I Need To Install The Facebook Pixel Code?

-Facebook is removing the old conversion-tracking pixel in the second half of 2016.
-From then on, you will need to have the new Facebook Pixel installed if you wish to do any conversion tracking, optimisation or re-marketing.
+Facebook removed the old conversion-tracking pixel in the second half of 2016.
+Since then, you need to have the Facebook Pixel installed if you wish to do any conversion tracking, optimisation or re-marketing.
 This is also a more robust and all-inclusive option, so it’s best to get this switched over sooner rather than later to start benefiting from these additional features.

 Website Custom Audiences

 By adding the Facebook Pixel to your website, Facebook will be able to track your website visitors and create audiences that you can later use for re-marketing advertising purposes.

 You can create multiple Website Custom Audiences based on the pages people have visited (and/or haven’t visited) during a given period of time (up to 180 days).
 You can then serve ads to those various audiences as appropriate, using the Facebook Advertising platform, including other platforms that use the Facebook Advertising platform, like Instagram.

 Your audiences will start building as of the day the Facebook Pixel is installed, another reason to install it sooner rather than later.

 How Can I Learn More About The Facebook Pixel?